sszuev/ont-converter/README.md

 # Ontology Converter v1.0

 ## A simple command-line utility to convert any rdf graph to OWL2-DL ontology.
-This is a kind of [ONT-API](https://github.com/avicomp/ont-api) extension.
+This is a kind of [ONT-API](https://github.com/avicomp/ont-api) extension, without a claim.
+Can work both with single ontology file source and with directory containing dependent or independent sources.
+The utility automatically transforms the source RDF Graph to the OWL2 DL syntax according to the inner rules and command-line options.
+For example, if there is no `owl:Ontology` section inside rdf-graph, which is required by OWL, an anonymous ontology header will be generated.

 ### Usage: `java -jar ont-converter.jar [-f] [-h] -i <path> [-if <format>] -o <path> -of <format> [-p <0|1|2>] [-r] [-s] [-v] [-w]`